Main Street Electrical Parade: 50th anniversary and beyond

-One year later, on October 26, 2021, the Disney Parks TikTok released a video teasing the parade's return to Disneyland again, which was confirmed at Destination D23 on November 20, 2021.
-A return date for the parade was announced on February 22, 2022, to be April 22, 2022, and it would be another limited return engagement in honor of the parade's 50th anniversary.
-Disney also revealed that the "To Honor America" finale had been redesigned to be more inclusive and now features dolls from "it's a small world" that represent movies such as Brave, Hercules, Mulan, Coco, The Princess and the Frog, Moana, Pocahontas, Frozen, Raya and the Last Dragon, The Jungle Book, Aladdin, and Encanto, as well as the return of the Blue Fairy.
+One year later, on October 26, 2021, the Disney Parks TikTok released a video teasing the parade's return to Disneyland again, which was confirmed by Disney Parks chairman Josh D'Amaro at Destination D23 on November 20, 2021.
+A return date for the parade was later announced on February 22, 2022, to be April 22, 2022, and that it would be another limited return engagement in honor of the parade's 50th anniversary.
+Disney also revealed that the "To Honor America" finale had been redesigned to be more inclusive and now featured dolls from "It's a Small World" that represent movies such as: Brave, Hercules, Mulan, Coco, The Princess and the Frog, Moana, Pocahontas, Frozen, Raya and the Last Dragon, The Jungle Book, Aladdin, and Encanto, as well as the return of the Blue Fairy.
 The parade soft opened on April 20, 2022, and finished its 50th anniversary limited time run on September 1, 2022.
 On July 14, 2022, when Disney announced the parade's end date, the Disneyland website updated the parade's info to include “leaving for the season after September 1”, suggesting the parade will likely return again in the future.

+Disney Electrical Sky Parade

+On October 7, 2023, Disneyland Paris announced that a new show called the Disney Electrical Sky Parade would premiere at Disneyland Paris as part of the Disney Symphony of Colours celebration in 2024.
+The Disney Electrical Sky Parade premiered at Disneyland Paris on January 8, 2024, and was created as a direct tribute to Disneyland Paris' Main Street Electrical Parade.
+The show used 500 drones, water effects, projections, and pyrotechnics on drones to recreate every unit from the iconic parade in the sky, including the Disneyland version's new "it's a small world" finale from 2022.
+The show was originally scheduled to end its run on September 30, 2024, but was extended to January 6, 2025.
+However, it was then extended again by a few days, with the show's final performance held on January 9, 2025.

+From October 2 to November 3, 2024, the show was updated for the Halloween season, with the "it's a small world" finale replaced by a Halloween finale.
+The Halloween finale pays tribute to Disney villains, including Dr. Facilier from The Princess and the Frog, Mother Gothel from Tangled, Ursula from The Little Mermaid, The Evil Queen from Snow White and the Seven Dwarfs, and Jafar from Aladdin.
+The finale ends with a tribute to the Disneyland Paris attraction Phantom Manor, including an electronic version of Grim Grinning Ghosts.

+From November 9, 2024, to January 6, 2025, the show was updated again, this time for Christmas, with the "it's a small world" finale replaced by a Christmas finale.